-- To reduce eye strain, natural light, or light bright enough to read by, will reduce eye strain.
+- Natural light, or light bright enough to read by, will reduce eye strain.

 - Listen to music if you prefer!
 Music without lyrics is less likely to affect your concentration.

-- Set your space up with all materials you'll need for studying, such as writing paper, pencils and
+- Set your space up with all the materials you'll need for studying, such as paper, pencils and

 erasers, highlighters and a water bottle.

-- Manage your digital distractions by logging out of social media and distracting websites.
+- Manage your digital distractions by logging out of social media and closing distracting websites.
 Put

 your cell phone on silent and out of sight.